k0d/cp210x-cfg/README.md

 Consider yourself forewarned, and forearmed.

 Newer chips like the CP2102n can be reprogrammed indefinitely.

+# CAUTION 2

+The -I flag modifies an register documented by Silabs as "read-only".
+While it's been proved to work properly in my case, make sure to ensure its' proper functionality before using it in production.

 ## Examples
 ####Showing the built-in help message (may differ from below)